 Most scalp conditions lead to hair loss or some type of skin rash.
 Many scalp conditions are hereditary.
 Malnutrition or infection can also cause scalp conditions.
 The treatment and your outlook depend on the condition causing the scalp problems.

-Types of Scalp Conditions
+Types of scalp conditions

 One of the most common types of scalp conditions is one that causes hair loss or damage.
 This can range from a complete loss of hair to easy breakages or small patches of hair loss:

 - Nutritional deficiencies can cause hair loss.
-A protein deficiency, which is called kwashiorkor,
+A protein deficiency, or iron-deficiency anemia, could be the cause.

 - Hypothyroidism, or an underactive thyroid, can also cause hair loss.